SpazioDati/azkaban-groovy-plugin/Readme.md

 This is a job that can execute a groovy script in the same JVM of Azkaban executor.
-The script is executed asynchronosly and cancel operation is fully supported, so it should not be a concern for Azkaban stability.
+The script is executed asynchronosly and cancel operation is fully supported, so it should not be a concern for Azkaban server stability.

 This job accepts also:

+  - `groovy.command` or `groovy.command.<n>` that can be used instead of the `groovy.script` parameter.
+  If `groovy.script` is not defined, the plugin will execute the command/s provided using this property/es.
+  `<n>` can be any string, in case you need multiple lines.
+Lines are then sorted using alphabetic ordering on `<n>` values.
   - `groovy.timeout` (*default:* `0`) timeout for the script in seconds.
 If less than 1, timeout is disabled.

 *Note*: the `groovy.resolver.<name>` properties couldn't be fetched correctly if some other plugins of your Azkaban installation is linking Ivy.